-Strenuous but exhilarating walk taking in two of the best known Munros in the Southern Highlands.
+This is a strenuous but exhilarating walk taking in two of the best known and most popular Munros in the Southern highlands.

 For Medium, Hard and Extra Hard walks we ask walkers to make sure they have full hillwalking gear, by which we mean definitely the following: Boots, warm clothing, warm/quick drying trousers (not denim jeans), waterproof jacket and over trousers, rucsac, hat, gloves, spare fleece, packed lunch, spare food and drink, small personal first aid kit including any medications, mobile phone, headtorch, and bivvy bag if you have one, and possibly also these other items, depending on personal preference: Gaiters, rucsac cover, walking poles, spare socks, map, compass, GPS, lipsalve, camera.

 The nature of hill walking potentially involves leaders or other participants in providing close assistance to others.
 For everybody’s protection those people classified as ‘vulnerable adults’ or young people under the age of 16 must be accompanied by an appropriate carer or responsible adult.
 No special arrangements are available to provide independent supervision for vulnerable people, and the accompanying carer takes full responsibility for them.
 The carer or parent is best placed to judge the capability of their charges.

 We do ask that you only bring children on a walk if you are confident that they will be able to complete it comfortably.
 At all times, children must be accompanied by an appropriate adult who must take full responsibility for them.

 3. Lower age limits.

 No children under the age of 16 are allowed on Extra Hard or Hard walks.
 Children over the age of 12 are permitted on Medium and Easy walks provided that they are accompanied by a responsible adult.